BonnieMcLean/Phylogenetics-notes/NicholsWarnow2008.md

 The problem is, often just using these benchmark trees and datasets is not enough to distinguish the methods (they may all produce the established subgroupings).
 The ability to match established subgroups is a relatively basic capability that can be accomplished by many methods, which can otherwise produce very different solutions.

-So you should also look at the assumptions made by the method when evaluating it.
+So you should also look at the assumptions made by the method when evaluating it, and you can also do simulation studies.

-1. Theoretical guarantees: the conditions under which a method is *guaranteed* to produce an accurate estimation (note that these sufficient conditions may not be necessary in the sense that the method may produce the true tree even when the conditions do not hold).
+1. **Theoretical guarantees**: the conditions under which a method is *guaranteed* to produce an accurate estimation (note that these sufficient conditions may not be necessary in the sense that the method may produce the true tree even when the conditions do not hold).
 You should ask whether it is reasonable to assume the data being analysed will have the required properties.
 Below are the conditions for different methods:
     - MP and MC (weighted or unweighted): these are guaranteed to produce the true tree when characters evolve in such a way that the tree with the minimum number of events is the true tree.
 One condition under which this holds is if the characters evolve without any homoplasy at all (so no back mutation or parallel evolution) and without any borrowing.
 This is highly unrealistic.
 However, all gurantees regarding methods for MP and MC apply only if the optimisation problems are solved optimally, which basically never happens.
     - For most models considered in phylogenetics, maximum likelihood and Bayesian methods will produce the true tree provided the true evolutionary process matches the assumed model, the dataset contains enough characters, and the methods are run exactly instead of heuristically (i.e. run long enough).
     - Neighbour joining is guaranteed to produce the true tree when the pairwise distance matrix is sufficiently close to an additive matrix defining the true tree.
 Typically, additive matrices in linguistic phylogenetics define the pairwise distance between two languages to be equal to the number of character state changes (e.g. word replacements) that occured in the evolutionary history between the two languages.
     - UPGMA, used in glottochronology, is guaranteed to produce the true tree when evolution is sufficiently close to clocklike and there are enough characters.
 It is not guranteed to reconstruct the correct tree on additive matrices defining the true tree unless the true tree branch lengths obey the lexical clock.
     - Gray and Atkinson's Bayesian method is guranteed to be correct (with respect to estimations of tree topology) when all the binary characters (each based on a single cognate set) evolve **identically** and independently of each other--`this is may be a problem for me because the ideophones evolve differently from the non-ideophones... more likely for homoplasy to occur.
 I also don't know that the evolution of the meanings of ideophones are independent of each other... a new ideophone appearing for some concept may trigger a shift in meaning of another ideophone for the same concept`.
 The dating aspect of their method is guaranteed to be correct when the data evolve under a lexical clock.

-**Running models 'long enough'**
+    - Drawback: datasets rarely meet these theoretical guarantees in real life.
-Unfortunately, there is no reliable way of determining whether a heuristic has been run 'long enough' but in practice, the methods are run until improvements have not been obtained for some period of time.
+    - It's also not clear how long is 'long enough' when running the models.
+In practice, the methods are run until improvements have not been obtained for some period of time, but there is no reliable way to determine whether this is actually long enough.
 Heuristics for NP-hard optimisation problems need to be run 'long enough', as do Bayesian analyses.
 For Bayesian analyses, it's because they employ employ Markov Chain Monte Carlo (MCMC) techniques (which are based on randomization) to move through ‘model tree space’.
 These techniques have the theoretical guarantee that if run long enough, the random walk is supposed to have arrived at a stationary distribution, in which further random walking produces only temporary fluctuation, and when this happens the output from the Bayesian analysis will have the correct theoretical properties.
 When this happens, the maximum posterior probability tree produced by the analysis will be guaranteed to be the true tree.
 There are techniques that can be applied to detect that the method has not been run long enough, but these techniques do not allow the user to determine that the method has for sure been run long enough. `For the Bayesian analyses used in linguistics, it is quite possible that runs of a few days are sufficient (for small enough datasets), but it is also possible that the phylogenetic analysis would be different in interesting and important ways if the analyses were allowed to run for longer.
 Until these questions are studied carefully, however, caution seems the best policy.`
+2. **Simulation studies**
+    - A model phylogony T (tree or network) is produced, along with the associatied parameters of evolution.
+    - Characters are evolved from the root of the phylogeny to the leaves, producing a set S of languages at the leaves of the phylogeny.
+    - The set S is given to a phylogeny estimation procedure, and a tree or network T' is produced by the analysis.
+    - The estimated phylogeny T' is compared to the true phylogeny T, and the error is computed.
+    - Drawback: the simulation study will be relevant to phylogeny estimation only to the extent that the simulation study is based on a sufficiently realistic model of language evolution.

 ### Recommended benchmark datasets
 These are young families for which both dating and subgrouping are firm because of written evidence and/or historical records